Farm Animals

 Updated: January 26, 2026

 Agriculture is an essential part of Montana's economy.
-It contributes more than 3.5 billion dollars to the state annually.
-Of that 3.5 billion, livestock contributes about 1.5 billion.
-The primary type of livestock in Montana is cattle.
+Each year it contributes more than 3.5 billion dollars to the state, and livestock alone makes up about 1.5 billion dollars of that total.
+The main kind of livestock in Montana is cattle.

-Agriculture remains a cornerstone of Montana?s economy, with farm cash receipts in recent years typically exceeding 5 billion dollars annually, and cattle and calves still the leading source of livestock income.
-Livestock accounts for well over half of Montana?s agricultural cash receipts, with beef cattle dominating the sector.
+Farm cash receipts in recent years have typically been greater than 5 billion dollars annually, and cattle and calves continue to be the leading source of livestock income.
+Livestock accounts for well over half of Montana’s agricultural cash receipts, with beef cattle dominating the sector.

-Montana is also a significant honey producer.
-In 2023, producers with five or more colonies harvested about 9.69 million pounds of honey from 114,000 colonies, and Montana has continued to rank among the top honey?producing states in the nation.
+Montana is also an important honey‑producing state.
+In 2023, producers with five or more colonies harvested about 9.69 million pounds of honey from 114,000 colonies, and Montana has consistently ranked among the top honey‑producing states in the country.

-- USDA's National Agricultural Statistics Service Montana Field Office
+- USDA National Agricultural Statistics Service – Montana Field Office

 - USDA Honey Production